-Paper 1: Core Topics and Depth Study (40% of overall grade)

-Part A: Answer two questions from the core content (20th Century topics)

-Part B: Answer one question on a Depth Study (WWI).

-Paper 2: Prescribed Topic (30% of overall grade)

-Answer 5 questions based on a range of sources related to one prescribed topic chosen from the 20th Century core topics.

-Paper 4: Alternative to Coursework (30% of overall grade)

-Candidates write one essay based on an aspect of the the depth study (WWI).
+- Paper 1: Core Topics and Depth Study (40% of overall grade) - Part A: Answer two questions from the core content (20th Century topics) Part B: Answer one question on a Depth Study (WWI). - Paper 2: Prescribed Topic (30% of overall grade) - Answer 5 questions based on a range of sources related to one prescribed topic chosen from the 20th Century core topics. - Paper 4: Alternative to Coursework (30% of overall grade) - o Candidates write one essay based on an aspect of the the depth study (WWI).

-Teachers Responsible: Mr. Alex Hall & Ms. Christina Hayes
+Teachers Responsible: Ms. Christina Hayes, Teacher of Humanities / Mr. Alex Hall, Head of Humanities

-ART AND DESIGN

-Pearson BTEC International - Level 2 Award - Art and Design
+Art & Design